rossumai/university/docs/learn/sandboxes/index.md

 `prd` is a CLI tool and offers the following main commands:

-- `prd init`: Initialize a new project (creates a `credentials.json` file).
+- `prd init`: Initialize a new project (creates mainly `credentials.json` and `prd_config.yaml` files).
 When called with a project name, it also initialized an empty Git repository.
-- `prd pull`: Pulls all objects from both `source` and `target` organizations (as per `credentials.json` configuration).
+- `prd pull`: Pulls all objects from both `source` and `target` organizations (as per your configuration).
 It is possible to explicitly specify `source`/`target` to pull only that one environment, for example: `prd pull source`
 - `prd push`: Pushes the latest changes to the `source` organization.
 This is effectively a counterpart of the `pull` command.
 - `prd release`: Pushes the latest changes to the `target` organization.
 Visit [Deployment patterns](./deployment-patterns.md#two-environments-for-sandbox-and-production) to learn more about this use-case.
 - `prd purge`: Removes all objects in the target organization.